Conveyancing Searches Explained

 How Long Do Conveyancing Searches Take?

-The turnaround for conveyancing search results can range from a few days to several weeks depending on how fast your local authority acts.
+The turnaround for conveyancing search results can range from a few days to several weeks depending on how fast the relevant authority acts.
 The time that conveyancing searches take will vary depending on a number of factors.

-You might have a delay in receiving the results from the searches if your local council is yet to use an electronic system.
+You might have a delay in receiving the results from the searches if your local authority is yet to use an electronic system.
 This will slow down the process by a few weeks.
-However, most local councils have or are in the process of using an online system with the rise of online conveyancing.
+However, most local authorities have or are in the process of using an online system with the rise of online conveyancing.

-Local authority searches can take anywhere from 10 days to several months.
-Drainage and water, environmental, flood, mining, chancel repair and title searches will take between 1 and 10 days.
+Local Authority searches can take anywhere from 10 days to several months.
+Drainage and water, environmental, flood, mining and chancel repair searches can take between 1 and 10 days.

 How Much Do Conveyancing Searches Cost?

-Conveyancers will usually offer a search package made up of the local authority searches, environmental searches and drainage and water searches.
+Conveyancers will usually offer a search package made up of the Local Authority, Environmental and Drainage and Water searches.
 The price can range from £250 to £450 and will vary by location, conveyancer costs and the amount of searches you need.